 You will also find one of the best restaurants in Milos here in Mandrakia, Medusa!

 The port of Adamas is worth visiting if you are looking for classic souvenir shops.
 You will find these shops as well as some classic Greek Tavernas.
-In all honestly, the port is not one of the most beautiful places in Milos when compared to the rest of the island.

 The public transport main bus station is located in the port, so in case you didn’t rent a car, it is helpful.
 Taxis are very expensive in Milos.